postmanlabs/galaxy-workshop/part1-PrepareForLaunch.md

 ## [DO] Authorize your requests

 1. Add your ShipEngine sandbox API key by [updating the collection variable](https://learning.postman.com/docs/postman/variables-and-environments/variables/#defining-collection-variables) called `API_KEY`.
+1. Observe how Postman handles auth under the **Authorization** tab of the collection details modal.
 1. Send the first request in the collection `List your carriers` to initialize some additional collection variables.

 ## [DO] Explore the ShipEngine API